5 Simple Steps to a Better Whitetail property

 Are you maximizing the whitetail sporting experience on your property?

-However, as a self-proclaimed “Whitetail Freak”, and certified QDMA Deer Steward involved in managing whitetail on several properties, I can tell you that you do not have to own farmland in Iowa, nor do you need to exhaust significant amounts of time or money, to improve the whitetail hunting on your property.
-Here are 5 simple and low maintenance tips that can help turn your property into a whitetail hotbed.
+However, as a self-proclaimed “Whitetail Freak” and certified QDMA Deer Steward involved in managing whitetail on several properties, I can tell you that you do not have to own farmland in Iowa, nor do you need to exhaust significant amounts of time or money, to improve the whitetail hunting on your property.
+Here are five simple and low-maintenance tips that can help turn your property into a whitetail hotbed.

 Tip #1: Have a Goal